rewls/docker-docs/guides/README.md

 - Deployment and Orchestration

-## Educational resources and contributions
+### Educational resources and contributions

 - Educational resources

-- Contribute to Docker's docs
+- Contribute